-To the extent that there is any inconsistency between (a) any statement in this Supplement or any statement incorporated by reference into the Registration Document by this Supplement and (b) any other statement in or incorporated by reference into the Registration Document, the statements in (a) above will prevail.
+To the extent that there is any inconsistency between (a) any statement in this Supplement or any statement incorporated by reference into the Offering Circular by this Supplement and (b) any other statement in or incorporated by reference into the Offering Circular, the statements in (a) above will prevail.

-Investors who have not previously reviewed the information contained in the document incorporated by reference above should do so in connection with their evaluation of the Securities.
+Investors who have not previously reviewed the information contained in the documents incorporated by reference above should do so in connection with their evaluation of the Securities.

-This Supplement and the document incorporated by reference into it will be published on the Luxembourg Stock Exchange's website at www.luxse.com.
-In addition, any person receiving a copy of this Supplement may obtain, without charge, upon written or oral request, copies of the document incorporated by reference herein.
-Copies of the document incorporated by reference into this Supplement will be available free of charge during normal business hours on any weekday (Saturdays, Sundays and public holidays excepted), in physical or electronic form, at the office of the Principal Programme Agent (The Bank of New York Mellon, One Canada Square, London E14 5AL, United Kingdom) and the office of the Paying Agent in Luxembourg (The Bank of New York Mellon S.A./N.V., Luxembourg Branch, Vertigo Building - Polaris, 2-4 rue Eugène Ruppert, L-2453 Luxembourg).
+This Supplement and the documents incorporated by reference into it will be published on the Luxembourg Stock Exchange's website at www.luxse.com.
+In addition, any person receiving a copy of this Supplement may obtain, without charge, upon written or oral request, copies of the documents incorporated by reference herein.
+Copies of the documents incorporated by reference herein copies of the documents incorporated by reference herein.
+Copies of the documents incorporated by reference herein.
+Copies of the documents incorporated by reference into this Supplement will be available free of charge during normal business hours on any weekday (Saturdays, Sundays and public holidays excepted), in physical or electronic form, at the office of the Principal Programme Agent (The Bank of New York Mellon, London Branch, 160 Queen Victoria Street, London EC4V 4LA, United Kingdom), the office of the Paying Agent in Luxembourg (The Bank of New York Mellon S.A./N.V., Luxembourg Branch, Vertigo Building - Polaris, 2-4 rue Eugène Ruppert, L-2453 Luxembourg) and the office of the Irish Listing Agent (Matheson, 70 Sir John Rogerson's Quay, Dublin 2, Ireland).